 Sugar Free Cake Mix

-Like my glazed cake rolls and birthday cake protein pancakes, this recipe calls for Pillsbury sugar free yellow cake mix.
+Like my glazed cake rolls, this recipe calls for Pillsbury sugar free yellow cake mix.
 I buy this ingredient from both Kroger and Walmart in my area.
 If you’d like to save some time searching, click here to use their find a store tool.
 I already have the product loaded for you ’cause I love ya.

 If you’re looking for an alternative option that uses a different sweetener, I’d highly recommend Swerve’s cake mix.
 I haven’t tested it with this recipe, but I would recommend swapping it gram for gram with the Pillsbury mix.